ouzi-dev/prow-installer/README.md

 ## Why

 In order to get Prow up and running on a vanilla GKE Kubernetes cluster one has to install various components.
 This installer installs everything needed to get a self sustaining Prow installation in a vanilla GKE cluster.

+## Features

+* PodDisruptionBudgets for all GKE system components such that the AutoScaler works nicely.
+* Drain GKE Preemptible Nodes before GKE takes them away to minimize disruption
+  * This means that all Preemptible nodes get recycled every 12-16 hours.
+* Handle Node Termination signals from GKE
+  * When GKE sends a SIGTERM to a node, the controller makes sure the node starts draining gracefully to minimize disruption
+* Fetches CredStash Secrets and injects them in the prow and build namespaces
+* Create/Renew TLS Certificates via cert-manager
+* authN's the prow dashboard and other ingress' using GitHub OAuth
+* Create/Update DNS Records using external-dns
+* Provide Ingress using the nginx-ingress-controller
+* Manages Prow and all of its components

 ## Packages